About Danièla

 Experience

 I have been in private practice for 5 years and also formerly worked at Insight Northwest.
+I'm a part of a small team at Winter Wellness.

 Titles and Certifications

-Certified Narcissistic Abuse Treatment Clinician (NATC) -Instructor: Dr. Ramani
+Certified Narcissistic Abuse Treatment Clinician (NATC) - Instructor: Dr. Ramani

 Reiki Master trained in the Usui Tradition

-Trainings and Further Education
+Trainings and Continued Education

 Narrative Therapy Yearlong (Evanston Family Therapy Center)

-Jungian Somatics (Jane Clapp)
+Jungian Somatics Intensive (Jane Clapp)

-Domestic Violence Training (WACO VOC)
+Domestic Violence Training (Washington County Victims Services)

 Working with Victims of Sexual Assault and Violence & Legal Standing of Survivors of Crime (Victims Services Training - PA)